EddyVerbruggen/nativescript-barcodescanner/README.md

       }
   );
 ```

-Note that the `scan` function will also check for permission and ask for it if it wasn't previously granted.
-If you're relying on that, then you should know that since we're not catching the consent result
-the user will then need to allow camera access and launch the scanner again.

 ## Changelog
 1.5.0  Automatic permission handling & you can now us the volume up/down buttons to toggle the torch (on both iOS and Android)